bettar/miele-lxiv-easy/README.md

 In other words, <b>the goal of this project is NOT  to build Miele-LXIV, but to configure the Xcode project that builds Miele-LXIV</b>.

-The directory where this README.md file has been downloaded will be referred to as `EASY_HOME`
+The directory where this README.md file has been downloaded shall be referred to as `EASY_HOME`

 Additionally, you must define the three top-level directories involved in the process (or conveniently accept the suggested defaults in STEP 1 below):